 Family, friends and carers can also help loved one’s recovery by:

-• Preparing the home for their return - making sure their house is warm, clean and stocking up on essentials like food, and medicine
+• Preparing the home for their return - making sure their house clean and stocking up on essentials like food, and medicine

 • Understanding their hospital discharge plans – provide support with medication administration and recovery requirements, including understanding any equipment needed to aid recovery and how to use it